ErpNetDocs/webclient/introduction/how-to/ui-customization/customize-fields.md

 ![Pictures](pictures/Reorder_Rename_20_01.png)

-You can give an translation in a language of your choice with the translate button in the **Rename** window.
+You can supply a translation in a language of your choice with the translate button in the **Rename** window.

 ![Pictures](pictures/Order_Change_Language_23_01.png)